Do i need to take the Graduate Record Exams (GREs)?

 What do I need for my admission application?

-A series of program requirements are planned for the Doctor of Philosophy (PhD) program in Nursing to assess student and program outcomes and ensure quality.
-The requirements and policies, consistent with the School of Graduate Studies and Research, are
+A series of program requirements are required for the Doctor of Philosophy (PhD) program in nursing to assess student and program outcomes and ensure quality.
+The requirements and policies, consistent with the School of Graduate Studies and Research,

-All applicants must also submit the following for review by the doctoral program committee:
+All applications must also submit the following for review by the doctoral program committee: